microsoft/WhatTheHack/030-EventDrivenFHIRPatientSearch/Student/Challenge05.md

-# Challenge 5: Build a Patient Search web app to display patient records
+# Challenge 5: Display patient search results

 [< Previous Challenge](./Challenge04.md) - **[Home](../readme.md)**

 ## Introduction

-**Goal**
-Build a patient search react application with a serverless backend in 24 hours.
+In this challenge, you will build a patient lookup frontend that displays the patient search results in pagenated web page(s).

 ## Description

-- Build a web app to access Patient records in pages of 10.
+- Build a web app to display Patient records in pages of 10.
 - Add a patient search box on the Patient web page leveraging Patient Search API.
 - (Optional) Include any other clever features that you want.
 - Deploy your web app to Azure App Services